jeanc18rlos/dental-vip-cms/src/pages/en/the-clinic/why-choose-us.md

     nameimg: reason1
     title: Renowned Team of Specialist Dentists
-    paragraph: High Level University Professionals with Postgraduate Studies in the different areas of clinical Dentistry.
-All Specialties in the same place.
+    paragraph: High Level University Professionals with Postgraduate Studies in the different areas of Clinical Dentistry.
+All Specialties in the Same Place.
   - type: 2
     img: "/img/icon-number-02.jpg"
     nameimg: reason2